ArtifactForms/MeshLibCore/README.md

 mesh = creator.create();
 ```

-This explains the overall concept of mesh creators pretty good.
+This explains the overall concept of mesh creators pretty well.
 You should now have an idea how to use existing creators and implement your own custom ones.
 See also: [Mesh Creators](https://github.com/ArtifactForms/MeshLibCoreClean2022/blob/master/MeshLibCoreClean2022/documentation/documentation.md)

 ## Planed features